gradient-ai/trition-vllm/README.md

 ## Setup script on A6000x4 machine
 In this step, you will run the setup script to install the required drivers
 - ssh into your A6000x4 machine
 - Download `setup.sh` from GitHub and run the setup script.
 Note that, the script run expected to take roughly 20-30 minutes.
 The script may prompt you to restart process through a purple screen, hit "Enter" and continue or else it will stuck.
+Note: If you're running baremetal machines from Paperspace, do not run the setup.sh as it will cause a mismatch of driver between the host and the container.
 - After the script run is completed, it will automatically restart the machine.
 Wait for a few minutes and you can then ssh again into the machine.
 - Run `nvidia-smi` to ensure that the nvidia drivers are installed.
 You should see "CUDA Version: 12.5" on the top right.
 - Run `sudo chmod 666 /var/run/docker.sock`